-BIG NEWS!
-This past spring, something else exciting happened!
+This past year was a very exciting one for me.
 The Mystery Writers of America named me a Grand Master.
 That’s the highest award they present and “honors exceptional achievement in the career of mystery writing.”
 My husband Don and I flew to New York City for the grand presentation at the Edgar Allan Poe Awards Banquet, which happened to take place on my birthday.
 What a way to celebrate!

 The statuette is not pretty--it’s ceramic and supposed to look like the horror writer Edgar Allan Poe.
 The important thing is what it represents.
 It’s sitting here right now on the shelf above my desk, glaring down at me as I write this.
-I’ll try to insert a picture of the statue along with another of Don and me, all dressed up for the reception.
+I’ve inserted a picture of the statue along with another of Don and me, all dressed up for the reception.

 I also have a new book out, WRITTEN IN THE STARS.
 This is very different from my other books, as it’s a collection of the stories I wrote and sold to magazines when I was your age.
 (That’s how I made my spending money when I was a teenager.)
 This should be of particular interest to those of you who want to be writers, because at the end of each story I describe the things that were going on in my own life that led me to write that story.
 You’ll learn about my family life, my school life, my hopes and dreams and crushes—all of which I bet you can relate to because, despite all the changes that have taken place in this new era of technology, the emotions of youth don’t seem to have changed at all.
 My picture is on the cover of that book --a photo of me in my late teens, dreamily writing a story.
 (If I look old-fashioned—which I do—it’s because the photo was taken around 1952.
 That’s how we all looked back then.)